MyWeb3Games/Hope-AntiStressGame-FVM/README.md

 ### Project Test Instructions:

 * Login to Metamask from Desktop or Laptop
-* Add Polygon Testnet in Metamask
+* Add FVM Hyperspace Testnet in Metamask
-* Make sure you have enough Matic coins in account
+* Make sure you have enough Test FIL coins in account
 * Login into game from Desktop or Laptop
 * Start your game